3.4 Syntax

 Dinesh Ramoo

-Now that we are familiar with the units of sound, articulation and meaning, let us explore how these are put together in connected speech. is the set of rules and process that govern sentence structure in a language.
+Now that we are familiar with the units of sound, articulation and meaning, let us explore how these are put together in connected speech.
+Syntax is the set of rules and process that govern sentence structure in a language.
 A basic description of syntax would be the sequence in which words can occur in a sentence.
 One of the earliest approaches to syntactic theory comes from the works of the Sanskrit grammarian Pāṇini (c.
 4th century BC) and his seminal work: Aṣṭādhyāyī.
 While the field has diversified into many schools, we will look at some basic issues of syntax and look at the contributions of Noam Chomsky.

 Living Language